qmk/qmk_firmware/docs/feature_unicode.md

 ## UCIS

-This method also supports all codepoints.
+This method also supports all possible code points.
 As with the Unicode Map method, you need to maintain a mapping table in your keymap file.
 However, there are no built-in keycodes for this feature — you have to create a custom keycode or function that invokes this functionality.

 Add the following to your `rules.mk`: